 |Cylinder Design (2):||Twenty-Five Pound Tank|

 |Where to Buy Can or Cylinder?||Ebay.com for the best price|

 |Bulk Purchasing:||CLICK FOR A QUOTE!|

 Knowing the pressure and the temperatures associated to the machine you are working on is essential to being able to diagnose any possible issues.
 Without knowing the temperatures you are more or less walking blind.
 These pressure checks give you the facts so that you can move onto the next step of your diagnosis.
-Instead of pasting a large table of information here I will instead direct you to our specific R-410A refrigerant temperature page.
-This can be found by clicking here.
+Instead of pasting a large table of information here I will instead direct you to our specific R-410A refrigerant pressure temperature chart.

 Points of Note

 Ok, so we’ve got the basic facts out of the way on this refrigerant.
 Now let’s take a look at some of the more interesting points about Puron refrigerant.

 - I’m a little behind the times here as R-410A has been in widespread use for almost ten years now but I figured I would mention this anyways.
 410A’s purpose was to come up with a viable alternative to the HCFC R-22 Freon that was found and still is found in residential and commercial air-conditioning applications.
 While R-22 contained Chlorine the HFC 410A does not so there is no harm that can be done to the Ozone layer.